 When novel technology receives its 15 seconds of glory, reactions can span from healthy pessimism to “I can’t wait for it to be the next decade to already begin!”—think Google’s self-driving car.
 The Internet of Things (IoT) is such a phenomenon.
-According to Gartner inc., the technology research and advisory firm, reports that the IoT market “will result in $1.9 trillion in global economic value-add through sales into diverse end markets.”
+According to Gartner inc., the technology research and advisory firm, reports that the IoT market needs to organize because it “will result in $1.9 trillion in global economic value-add through sales into diverse end markets.”
 As hardware costs decline, it’s not difficult to imagine, that sometime in the near future, everything from toasters to sprinklers could be remotely controlled with a universal app from the convenience of your Smartphone.

 The Internet of Things (IoT) is a rather new concept but it’s quite simple to understand.
 The term describes the internet in things, or the sensors in things that connect everyday objects to the internet and converts them into smart devices.